Membership of the Board of Governors

 Angela is fully subscribed to the ethos of public service and had a very successful career in the public sector working across multi-agency partnerships and multi-disciplinary teams, locally, regionally, nationally and internationally.

-Angela is an ambassador for the transformational benefits of education and is delighted to be able to influence and affect change at the University.
-Angela is delighted to have recently been appointed Chair of the Board of Governors and looks forward to working collaboratively with all stakeholders to position the University of Wolverhampton as a great place to study and work.
+Angela is an ambassador for the transformational benefits of education and is delighted to be able to influence and effect change at the University.
+Angela is delighted to have recently been appointed Chair of the Board of Governors, working with and outstanding team to position the University of Wolverhampton as a leader in the HE sector and a great place to study and work.

 2nd Term of Office

-Alan Edwards is an experienced public sector board member having previously been Chair of the Royal Wolverhampton NHS Trust and an Independent Member of the Board of the UK National Policing Improvement Agency.
-He is currently Deputy Chair of Birmingham Women’s and Children’s NHS FT, Deputy Chair of the Ethics, Transparency and Audit Panel for the Staffordshire Commissioner for Policing, Fire and Rescue, and Crime.
-Alan is also Chair of the University of Wolverhampton Multi-Academy Trust.
+Alan Edwards is an experienced public sector board member, having previously been Chair of the Royal Wolverhampton NHS Trust and an Independent Member of the Board of the UK National Policing Improvement Agency.
+He is currently Deputy Chair of the Black Country Integrated Care Board and a Non-Executive Director of Public Sector Audit Appointments.
 Most of his career has been spent as a management consultant.
 He was a consulting Partner at PwC and KPMG and an Executive at IBM.

 3rd Term of Office